History of Maxwell's equations

 in which the theory is formulated in strictly mathematical form.

 In 1873, Maxwell published A Treatise on Electricity and Magnetism as a summary of his work on electromagnetism.
 In summary, Maxwell's equations successfully unified theories of light and electromagnetism, which is one of the great unifications in physics.

-Maxwell built a simple flywheel model of electromagnetism, and Boltzmann built an elaborate mechanical model ("Bicykel") based on Maxwell's flywheel model, which he used for lecture demonstrations.
+Maxwell built a simple flywheel model of electromagnetism, and Ludwig Boltzmann built an elaborate mechanical model ("Bicykel") based on Maxwell's flywheel model, which he used for lecture demonstrations.
 Figures are at the end of Boltzmann's 1891 book.

 Maxwell's differential gear model for induction.
 Flywheels P and Q represent the primary and secondary circuits.
 An increase of the moment of inertia of the flywheel in the middle illustrates the effect of placing an iron core between the two circuits.

 Later, Oliver Heaviside studied Maxwell's A Treatise on Electricity and Magnetism and employed vector calculus to synthesize Maxwell's over 20 equations into the four recognizable ones which modern physicists use.
 Maxwell's equations also inspired Albert Einstein in developing the theory of special relativity.

 The experimental proof of Maxwell's equations was demonstrated by Heinrich Hertz in a series of experiments in the 1890s.

 After that, Maxwell's equations were fully accepted by scientists.